Clean Water Act – An Overview

 Background

-In 1948, Congress adopted the Federal Water Pollution Control Act, 33 U.S.C. §§ 1251-1387.
+In 1948, Congress adopted the Federal Water Pollution Control Act, 33 U.S.C §§ 1251-1387.
 In 1972, that law was significantly amended.
 The 1972 law and its subsequent amendments are commonly known as the Clean Water Act (“CWA”).
 The objective of the CWA is “to restore and maintain the chemical, physical, and biological integrity of the Nation’s waters.”
-The CWA operates by requiring National Pollution Discharge Elimination System (NPDES) permits for “point source” discharges of pollutants into navigable waters, authorizing water quality standards for surface waters, assisting with funding for the construction of municipal sewage treatment plants, and planning for control of nonpoint source pollution.
+The CWA operates by requiring National Pollution Discharge Elimination System (“NPDES”) permits for “point source” discharges of pollutants into navigable waters, authorizing water quality standards for surface waters, assisting with funding for the construction of municipal sewage treatment plants, and planning for control of nonpoint source pollution.

 The Environmental Protection Agency (“EPA”) is the primary agency tasked with implementing and enforcing the CWA.
-However, it also works in conjunction with state environmental agencies and the U.S. Army Corps of Engineers (“Corps”).
+However, it also works with state environmental agencies and the U.S. Army Corps of Engineers (“Corps”).
 While EPA is responsible for implementing the majority of the CWA, the Corps is in charge of issuing permits for discharges of dredged and fill material into waters of the United States.
 EPA grants permits for all other pollutant discharges.

 National Pollutant Discharge Elimination System

 The NPDES system requires a permit before any pollutant can be discharged from a point source into a water of the United States.
 Discharging a pollutant from a point source into a water of the United States without a valid NPDES permit is a violation of the CWA.
 It can result in fines and a responsibility to mitigate any damage.
 Therefore, it is important to know when an NPDES permit is required and when it is not.
-To do so, it is necessary to define the terms “discharge of a pollutant,” “point source,” and “waters of the United States” and to examine a recent decision from the United States Supreme Court.
+To do so, it is necessary to define the terms “discharge of a pollutant,” “point source,” and “waters of the United States,” and to examine some recent decisions from the United States Supreme Court.

 Discharge of a Pollutant

 Under the CWA, the phrase “discharge of a pollutant” is defined as “any addition of any pollutant to navigable waters from any point source” and “any addition of any pollutant to the waters of the contiguous zone or the ocean from any point source.”
 In other words, a pollutant discharge occurs when a pollutant is introduced into either a navigable water, or the ocean, including the contiguous zone, which is the 24 nautical mile stretch of ocean between the coastline and territorial seas over which states maintain control.
-The term “pollutant” is then broadly defined to include “dredged spoil, solid waste, incinerator residue, sewage, garbage, sewage sludge, munitions, chemical wastes, biological materials, radioactive materials, heat, wrecked or discarded equipment, rock, sand, cellar dirt and industrial, municipal, and agricultural waste.”
-Adding any of those substances into a navigable water or the ocean from a point source requires an NPDES permit.
+The term “pollutant” is then broadly defined to include “dredged spoil, solid waste, incinerator residue, sewage, garbage, sewage sludge, munitions, chemical wastes, biological materials, radioactive materials, heat, wrecked, or discarded equipment, rock, sand, cellar dirt and industrial, municipal, and agricultural waste.”
+Adding any of these substances into a navigable water or the ocean via a point source requires an NPDES permit.

 Point vs. Nonpoint Source